 Step 1: Cleanse

 This is essential for your routine.
-Cleansers help “wake up” the skin in the morning and in the evening are used to remove make-up, impurities and oil that can lead to clogged pores and dull skin.
-Starting with a clean face allows the skincare products you use afterwards to work even better.
-I often get asked about “Double Cleansing” double cleansing involves using a cleansing oil, balm or cream to break down make-up, SPF and sebum on the surface of your skin first, then following it with a deeper second cleanse.
-You could say that this second cleanse is the actual cleansing of the skin stage, now that the make-up is off.
+Cleansers help “wake up” the skin in the morning and in the evening and are used to remove makeup, impurities, and oil that can lead to clogged pores and dull skin.
+Starting with a clean face allows the skincare products you use afterward to work even better.
+I often get asked about “Double Cleansing” double cleansing involves using a cleansing oil, balm, or cream to break down make-up, SPF, and sebum on the surface of your skin first, then following it with a deeper second cleanse.
+You could say that this second cleanse is the actual cleansing of the skin stage, now that the makeup is off.
 I double cleanse every evening and the only time I might not is if I’ve been indoors all day and have no make-up on.

 Step 2: Tone

-There is sometimes a lot of confusion around toner, and when you’re first establishing a daily skin care routine, it may even seem unnecessary.
-But most experts agree that toning is an important addition to your skincare routine and is key to prepare your skin for what is to come.
-Well-formulated toners hydrate, refresh, and rebalance skin, along with lowering your skins pH level, and making sure it is ready to absorb the creams and serums that will follow.
+There is sometimes a lot of confusion around toner, and when you’re first establishing a daily skincare routine, it may even seem unnecessary.
+But most experts agree that toning is an important addition to your skincare routine and is key to preparing your skin for what is to come.
+Well-formulated toners hydrate, refresh, and rebalance skin, along with lowering your skin’s pH level and making sure it is ready to absorb the creams and serums that will follow.

 Step 3: Exfoliate